Yianni-Mitropoulos/nullword/README.txt

   - It's OK to write your password and/or poem on paper while you memorise it.
 But be sure to dispose of the paper effectively.
 For example: tear into parts, put different parts in different bins in different suburbs at different times, etc.

-  - It's probably better not to modify the parameters inside NullWord.c.
+  - It's probably better not to modify the parameters inside nullword.c.
 If you lose your custom parameters, you'll lose access to your passwords.
 The defaults are fine, just use those.

-  - If you ever do need to change parameters in NullWord.c (NOT RECOMMENDED!), write them down and keep them with your backup.
+  - If you ever do need to change parameters in nullword.c (NOT RECOMMENDED!), write them down and keep them with your backup.

   - Passwords are never stored on your computer—each one is generated only when you ask for it.